Legal Custody Gives the Parent the Right to Make Long-Term Decisions

 And you should know that the default for the court is that you should co-parent with your ex, the baby’s other parent.
 And by that, it means you should cooperate or be able to cooperate enough to make joint decisions about that child.

 The next step for the court, if you or the other parent tell the court, “We just can’t get along well enough to make decisions,” is that it will decide which of the two of you is more likely to encourage a relationship with the other parent.
 That’s always the court’s priority.

-And if that’s you, and you find yourself in the position that you cannot get along with the other parent, but you’ve always tried and strived or are willing to strive toward encouraging that child and facilitating a relationship with the other parent, then sole legal custody might be for you, and a reasonable family law attorney should be able to represent you accordingly.
+And if that’s you, and you find yourself in the position that you cannot get along with the other parent.
+Still, you’ve always tried and strived or are willing to strive toward encouraging that child and facilitating a relationship with the other parent.
+Sole legal custody might be for you, and a reasonable family law attorney should be able to represent you accordingly.

 Watch for my next video, where I will talk about physical custody.
-So if you have any questions about this or ever need a Tulsa Child Custody Attorney for Men or a Tulsa Child Support Attorney For Men, please contact dads.law.
+So if you have any questions about this or ever need a Child Custody Attorney for Fathers in Tulsa, Okla, or a Child Support Attorney For Fathers in Tulsa, Okla, please contact dads.law.